 Purpose of this plugin

-This plugin does two things:
+This plugin does several things:

 these aren’t the two sync commands, just an illustration of bot interaction that is possible. the second command in the screenshot was deprecated during development

 It is necessarily complex to set up, but great for fans of both systems who are keen to put the time in to understand how each system works, at least on a functional and conceptual level.
 You need to understand some of the fundamentals of how Discourse and Discord user management works to get the best out of this plugin.

 To check if the bot is responding, just type “Ping!” and the bot should respond with “ : Pong!” - marvellous, eh? (this is a bit of a meme btw!)

 Typing this will kick any user that exists on your Discourse but at a Trust Level below your supplied value.
 The default if you don’t supply a value is 2.